backupbrew/switchbrew/NCA.md

 At the end of the file following the entries is a 0x20-byte block, presumably a hash.

+With update-format, there's additional data after the end of the entries specified in the header and before the ending hash.

 ## Application header

 | Offset | Size | Description    |